johnmcarbajal/spec-kitty/.kittify/missions/software-dev/commands/tasks.md

    - Provide actionable implementation and test guidance per subtask—short for trivial work, exhaustive for complex flows.
    - Surface risks, integration points, and acceptance gates clearly so reviewers know what to verify.

+5. **Review-optimized sizing**:
+   - Limit work packages to 5-8 subtasks for optimal code review size.
+   - Prefer 15-20 smaller work packages over 5-10 large ones for better change management.
+   - Split logically even within a user story if it exceeds 8 subtasks.
+   - Smaller, focused reviews enable faster feedback loops and better quality control.

-5. **Think like a tester**: Any vague requirement should be tightened until a reviewer can objectively mark it done or not done.
+6. **Think like a tester**: Any vague requirement should be tightened until a reviewer can objectively mark it done or not done.